wgpu4k/wgpu4k/README.md

 - JDK 22+
 - A recent version of Chrome or Firefox Nightly for web browser execution.
 Check compatibility [here][chart].

+## Getting started

+Documentation will be added later, to start you can check out the minimalist project [here][hello-cube] or see scenes implemented to end-to-end tests [here][scenes].

 ## Backend

 [GitHub Link][link]